 Not a normal Christmas…

-When hosting a small Christmas, some might say not to bother with a ‘proper’ Christmas dinner, but not me!
-I love everything about Christmas – and especially the food!
-I am also keen to make this Christmas as normal as possible for the kids – and for me, that means a proper Christmas dinner!
+When hosting a small Christmas, some might say not to bother with a ‘proper’ Christmas dinner, but not me… I love everything about Christmas – and especially the food!
+Even if it’s just us, I still make a proper Christmas dinner.

 But this poses its own set of challenges… what on earth should you cook on Christmas day when there’s only a small handful of you?
 Maybe even just one or two of you?